f1shno/f1shno/README.md

 Hello, i'm fishno.
-I'm just a kid who is interested in programming and things about internet.
+I'm just a kid who is interested in programming and things about technology.